internationaltouch/internationaltouch.github.io/_policy/recognised-divisions.md

 ## Policy statement

-The complete list of recognised playing divisions is the product of the recognised categories and the recognised age groups, with the exception of Mixed.
-Mixed is limited to the Open, all "Under" and the "Over 30" age groups.

 Not all divisions will be contested at all events.

 Eligibility to compete in a recognised division is defined by the [FIT Player Eligibility Policy].